4 Things Millennials Should Stop Doing to Get Their Financial Plans on Track

 4. Stop avoiding creating an emergency fund

 Many people avoid putting money away in an emergency fund until it’s too late and then have no option but to go into debt.
 Having an emergency fund makes it easier to maintain your lifestyle should something unexpected happen like a job loss or medical emergency.
+You can also apply for loans bad credit that is easily provided when you are in an emergency.
 It also helps keep you from making last-resort choices like using payday loans or cash advances on credit cards.

 Those predatory cash infusions make it more challenging to get out of debt and can leave you stuck in a cycle of debt for years to come.
 Experts advise having at least six months’ worth of bills set aside in an emergency fund, but at the very minimum, aim to have $1,000 in your account.